The Art of Difficult Conversations

 The sessions will be 75mins in length, start with 2 or 3 slides that outline the framework that we will then practice in pair breakouts.

 Some courses on difficult conversations involve lots of role playing.
 We know that's not for everyone, and we will be keeping that to a minimum.
-Instead we will work with your real life sticky situations.
-Perhaps there are some magical folk among us who are completely free of tricky relational moments (and if so, we would love to meet you!)
+Instead we will work with our own real life sticky situations.
+Perhaps there are some magical folk among us who are completely free of tricky relational moments (and if so, we would still love to meet you!)
 For everyone else, try to bring along a couple of situations from your life that you'd like to work with.
 Ideally they would be:

 As always, this is 90% experiential.
 So, bring along your practice hats.